hero-saver/threejs/README.md

 # Herosaver

-Save Configuration and STL from websites like heroforge.com for academic purposes
+Methodology to Save Configuration and STLs from websites like heroforge.com for academic and educational purposes

 ## Usage
 ### Browser Console